 - A. The prohibitions in this Chapter against discriminating on the basis of sexual orientation and gender identity do not apply: - 1.
-To the leasing or renting of a room or rooms within an individual living unit which is occupied by the lessor as his or her residence; - 2.
+To the leasing or renting of a room or rooms within an individual living unit which is occupied by the lessor as their residence; - 2.
 To dwellings with not more than two individual living units where one of the units is owner occupied; - 3.
 To space within a church, temple, synagogue, religious school, or other facility used primarily for religious purposes. - B. The prohibitions in this Chapter against discriminating on the basis of source of income do not prohibit: - 1.
-Inquiry into and verification of a source or amount of income: - 2.
+Inquiry into and verification of a source or amount of income; - 2.
 Inquiry into, evaluation of, and decisions based on the amount, stability, security or creditworthiness of any source of income; - 3.
 Screening prospective purchasers and tenants on bases not specifically prohibited by this chapter or state or federal law; - 4.
-Refusal to contract with a governmental agency under 42 U.S.C. §1437f(a) "Section 8." - C. The prohibitions in this Chapter against discriminating on the basis of gender identity do not prohibit: - 1.
-Health or athletic clubs or other entities that operate gender-specific facilities involving public nudity such as showers and locker rooms, from requiring an individual to document their gender or transitional status.
-Such
+Refusal to contract with a governmental agency under 42 U.S.C. §1437f(a) "Section 8." - C. The prohibitions in this Chapter against discriminating on the basis of gender identity do not prohibit:

-- documentation can include but is not limited to a court order, letter from a physician, birth certificate, passport, or driver's license. - 2.
+- 1. Health or athletic clubs or other entities that operate gender-specific facilities involving public nudity such as showers and locker rooms, from requiring an individual to document their gender or transitional status.
+Such documentation can include but is not limited to a court order, letter from a physician, birth certificate, passport, or driver's license. - 2.
 Otherwise valid employer dress codes or policies, so long as the employer provides, on a case-by-case basis, for reasonable accommodation based on the health and safety needs of persons protected on the basis of gender identity. - 3.
-The above exceptions do not excuse a failure to provide reasonable and appropriate accommodations permitting all persons access to restrooms consistent with their expressed gender.
+The above exceptions do not excuse a failure to provide reasonable and appropriate accommodations permitting all persons access to restrooms consistent with their expressed gender. - D. The exceptions in ORS 659A.006(4) and ORS 659A.030(1) apply to non-religion as well as religion.